 Advice on carrying out interviews can be obtained from Academic Affairs.

 Should the Investigating Officer consider it necessary to hold interviews, the student and any member of staff against whom a complaint has been made should be advised of their right to be accompanied (and/or represented where permitted) (see Support and Representation above).
 It is advisable for another member of staff to attend the meeting as a note-taker.
 A note of all meetings should be retained.

-The Investigating Officer will prepare a report, taking into account all the evidence presented, normally within 15 working days of receiving the complaint.
-The Investigating Officer should refer to the ‘Checklist for staff dealing with Student Complaints’ when compiling the report.
-The Investigating Officer may make recommendations to the Faculty PVC/Director.
+The Investigating Officer will prepare a report, taking into account all the evidence presented, normally within 15 working days of receiving the complaint (nb. where an initial evaluation is carried out, the Investigating Officer’s final report will normally be prepared within 20 working days).
+The Investigating Officer should refer to the General Principles for Staff Dealing with Complaints when compiling the report.
+The Investigating Officer may make recommendations to the FPVC/Director.

 Following receipt of the student’s response, the Investigating Officer has the discretion to make further enquiries where they deem it necessary or appropriate.

-The Investigating Officer should then forward their report (which may or may not contain a recommendation), with any further comments from the student or any other parties to the relevant Faculty PVC/Director.
+The Investigating Officer should then forward their report (which may or may not contain a recommendation), together with any further comments from the student or any other parties to the relevant FPVC/Director for their decision.

-The Faculty PVC/Director shall make a decision and may:
+The FPVC/Director shall make a decision and may:

-This decision should be communicated to the student in writing, normally within five working days of the decision being made by the Faculty PVC/Director.
+This decision should be communicated to the student in writing, normally within five working days of the decision being made by the FPVC/Director.